You have successfully logged out.

-Depending on the reasons for your stoma surgery you may feel that you are on an emotional rollercoaster, being weepy sometimes for no apparent reason especially in the first weeks after the surgery.
+Depending on the reasons for your stoma surgery, you may feel like you are on an emotional rollercoaster, especially in the first few weeks after the surgery.
 This is quite normal.
-Having a stoma makes your body look and work differently, and there will be times when you find this difficult to cope with.
-It's common to feel disgusted when dealing with the stoma output also.
-Most people are not used to having such close contact with their bodily functions, and so it can take quite a time to adjust to.
+A stoma makes your body look and work differently, and there will be times when you find this difficult.
+It is common to even feel disgusted at the thought of dealing with the stoma output.
+Many people are not used to having such close contact with their bodily functions, so it may take quite a while to adjust to.

-It seems that during these first weeks all you can think about is having the stoma, and you find yourself thinking 'Is this how it will always be?’
-But through time you will most likely become less conscious of your stoma bag.
+It seems that during these first weeks all you can think about is having the stoma, and you find yourself asking ‘Is this how it will always be?’
+But in actual fact, you will probably become less conscious of your stoma bag as time passes.

 Life with a stoma bag

 At hospital you might have been advised by your nurse or doctor which type of bag suits your stoma.
 There are different types of stoma bags available.
 While you were still in hospital, your nurse or doctor will probably have advised you on the right bag for your stoma.
 Your ultimate choice depends on your stoma and your preferences, e.g. closed bags or drainable bags with different outlets for fecal or urine output.

 Once you know how to handle your appliance properly, you need to decide between a one-piece and a two-piece system.

 In one-piece systems, the wafer and the stoma bag are joined together.
 It has a lower profile than a two-piece system so it might be less visible underneath clothes in general and especially under swimwear.
 However, changing the wafer each time you change the bag can irritate sensitive skin.
 It may actually take more time to position a new one-piece bag on your stoma than just to replace a new bag on a wafer of a two-piece system.